 Fire Safety Tips for Your Business

-A fire in your business can quickly destroy your inventory, computer equipment and other assets.
-A fire also threatens your employees' lives.
-Reduce your fire risk and be sure everyone gets out safely when you follow several fire safety tips.
+A fire in your business can quickly destroy inventory, computer equipment and other assets, and it can threaten employees' lives.
+Reduce your fire risk and help ensure everyone gets out safely by following practical fire safety steps.

 Provide Two Exits

 Your business should provide at least two exits.
-They must unobstructed and clearly marked and labeled at all times.
+Keep all exits unobstructed, clearly marked and labeled at all times so staff and visitors can find them quickly in an emergency.

 Create a Detailed Evacuation Plan

-It's not enough to tell employees that they should escape from a burning building.
-You also need a detailed evacuation plan.
-It clearly marks the exact escape routes from anywhere on your property, including the number of steps to each exit, an important safety precaution if visibility is limited.
-Post the plan in prominent places around your building.
+Don't just tell employees to leave a burning building — create a detailed evacuation plan that clearly marks escape routes from every area of your property.
+Include the number of steps to each exit when visibility may be limited, and post the plan in prominent places around your building.

 Practice Escaping the Building